fabiancruzcs/CTF-Writeups/Warmups/QRRRRRRRR.md

 https://github.com/OUDON/rmqrcode-python
 ```

-Scanned the code using the QRQR app and got the flag:
+Scanned it using the QRQR app and got the flag:

 ```
 flag{a44557e380e3baae9c21c738664c6142}